 No one was coming to her rescue.

 “Damn you, Bill,” she muttered.
 “Damn you to hell.”

 The car began to wobble.
 The wolves were trying to flip the car over, the pack strong enough to lift and pull it easily from the deep snow, desperate to find a way inside.

 Yet, that couldn’t be possible.
-No human being could survive exposure to freezing weather conditions for an extended period of time, and by her calculations, she had been tracked ever since her accident, which must have happened at least two hours before.
+No human being could survive exposure to freezing weather for an extended period, and by her calculations, she had been tracked ever since her accident, which must have happened at least two hours before.

 And the hand she’d seen didn’t appear to be human, or at least not like any she’d ever seen.
 It could be better described as a paw, but not that of a bear or a mountain lion.
 And it wasn’t the hooves of a moose or deer, or any other wild animal that walked through snow on four legs.
 So, what in the hell was after her?

-Haley stared at the door, her eyes wide with fear as she anticipated the creature’s next move – which turned out to be something she had not expected and one that horrified and chilled her to the bone.
-Haley released a blood-curdling scream when a bright red eye appeared through the handprint, unblinking as it stared angrily at her through the glass.
+Haley stared at the door, her eyes wide with fear as she anticipated the creature’s next move–which turned out to be something she had not expected and one that horrified and chilled her to the bone.
+Haley released a blood-curdling scream when a bright red eye appeared through the handprint, unblinking as it glared at her through the glass.

 Haley covered her ears and closed her eyes, not wanting to see or hear the inevitable, brutal attack she was about to suffer.

 Had the men back at the general store known more than they’d told her about the complaint calls that the Sheriff’s Office had been receiving?
 Was that the real reason they’d warned her to stay off the bypass, and not because of the weather?
 Whatever the reason, it was too late now because she would never survive the teeth and claws of the creatures that awaited her outside her safe haven.

 A shotgun blast echoed through the night air.